 While many narrative set pieces of The Adventures of Huckleberry Finn remain in place (floods and storms, stumbling across both unexpected death and unexpected treasure in the myriad stopping points along the river’s banks, encountering the scam artists posing as the Duke and Dauphin…), Jim’s agency, intelligence and compassion are shown in a radically new light.
 (Publisher)

 Review: I loved The Adventures of Huckleberry Finn when I read it as a kid and when I reread it as an adult.
 When I heard that Percival Everett had written the Huck Finn story from Jim's point-of-view I knew I had to read James.
 And I am so glad I did.
-What a treat. my husband and I listened to the audiobook version together.
+What a treat.
+My husband and I listened to the audiobook version together.
 Immediately after we finished it, we both sat in silence for a few beats before we both exclaimed "wow!"

 I think the two quotes I've provided from page one and page 22 set the stage very well.
 Slaves behaved by a set of rules in their behavior and speech when they interacted with Whites but not when they were alone.
 After Jim escapes to the island and then down the Mississippi River on the raft with Huck he keeps messing up with his language, not remembering to use slave-speak.
 This always pulls up Huck short, making him ask what was wrong.
 "James runs his every public utterance through what he calls his “slave filter,” to make himself sound ridiculous and gullible, to pacify the truculent white people around him" (NYT).